biobakery/MetaPhlAn/README.md

 $ metaphlan2.py --input_type fastq <(zcat metagenome_1.fastq.gz metagenome_2.fastq.gz) > profiled_metagenome.txt
 ```

-MetaPhlAn 2 can also natively **handle paired-end metagenomes**, and, more generally, metagenomes stored in multiple files (but you need to specify the --bowtie2out parameter):
+MetaPhlAn 2 can also natively **handle paired-end metagenomes** (but does not use the paired-end information), and, more generally, metagenomes stored in multiple files (but you need to specify the --bowtie2out parameter):

 ```
 #!cmd